viviann224/reacttonyt/README.md

 - React

 **VERSION**:
-This is the first version of CONCENTRATION.
+This is the first version of REACT to the New York Times .

 **LICENSE**:
 This project is licensed under GitHub.